nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### uplinkbw
-Logical network nterface speed in MBit/s.
+Logical network interface speed in MBit/s (1MBit/s = 1 000 000 Bit/s).
 For asymetrical uplinks specify the lower of up- and download bandwidth.
 On a server with multiple tor instances the total available bandwidth of the server MUST be divided by the number of tor relay instances.
 This is an integer value.

  example: